silvaDominic/silvaDominic/README.md

 # Hey there! 👋
-## My name's Dominic and I'm an software engineer
+## My name's Dominic and I'm a software engineer

 Professionally, I work as a front end developer specializing in core UI development, technical migrations, and project architecture,  Privately, I'm always working on something I'd want to see in the world, software or otherwise.